Zero Tolerance 1992 Campaign: Political and Media Response

-A crucial part of Zero Tolerance’s original campaign’s success was the overwhelmingly positive political and media response it received at the time of its launch, allowing for widespread diffusion of its radical message.
+A vital part of Zero Tolerance’s original campaign’s success was the overwhelmingly positive political and media response it received at the time of its launch, allowing for widespread diffusion of its radical message.

 The campaign took place within a context that differed significantly from the overall British picture.
 Fiona Mackay (2001) notes, that the majority Conservative Government in the House of Commons was widely unpopular in Scotland with just 11 Conservatives MPs being elected, by 1992.
 In contrast, 49 out of 72 Scottish MPs in 1992 belonged to the Labour Party.
 The Labour Party also held majorities in 41 councils across Scotland, including a progressive Labour Left administration in Edinburgh.
 It was in this administration, with women councilors and officers and an active women’s committee, that the Zero Tolerance campaign was conceived and launched with wide political support.
 Although there was criticism from politicians from all parties, most notably the SNP Lord Provost of Edinburgh’s public complaint against the ‘extreme’ campaign to the Sunday Times Scotland, declaring his powerlessness to act as “any word of criticism is seen as male chauvinism”.
 (Mackay, 2001), the overall political response to the campaign was positive, with support coming from all parties.
 Interestingly, one of the key supporters of the campaign in Edinburgh was a Conservative woman councilor.